 It is permissible for accessible parking spots to be clustered in multiple facilities, but only if equal or greater levels of accessibility result in terms of proximity to the accessible entrance point, the cost of parking and the convenience to the users.
 Further, entities may cluster van-accessible parking spots in garages onto a single floor.
 The reason for this is that it may be the only way to provide the necessary vertical clearance of at least 98 inches.

 By paying close attention to ADA design standards when planning parking facilities, it is possible to achieve full compliance and mitigate the risk of violations.
+Asphalt paving companies are ready to help you out in ADA design standards by ADA inspection services.

 Original Source: https://www.ada-striping.com/